"Please yourself Email Scam" removal guide

 What is "Please yourself Email Scam"?

-Like most email scams, this one is being sent by scammers who seek to extract money from unsuspecting recipients.
-They claim that recipient's computer is infected with malware that allowed them to record a compromising video.
-Scammers behind this email threaten to spread that video if recipients will not send them a certain amount of money.
-We strongly recommend to ignore this or any other email of this kind.
+Like most email scams, this one is sent by scammers who seek to extort money from unsuspecting recipients.
+They claim that the recipient's computer is infected with malware, which allowed them to record a compromising video.
+Scammers behind this email threaten to proliferate the video unless victims send a specific sum of money.
+We strongly recommend that you ignore this email and others of its kind.

-Scammers claim that whoever received this email has infected a computer with a trojan-type software.
-According to scammers, they used that malware to collect information such as contacts from email and social accounts.
-Also, they recorded a split-screen video where a recipient can be seen "pleasing himself" while watching some video on an adult website.
-Scammers threaten to send this video to all recipient's contacts if they will not receive $2500 (in Bitcoins) in 5 days.
-As we mentioned in the introduction, this email should not be trusted.
-As a rule, scammers send such emails to many people and hope that at least someone will fall for their scam.
+Scammers claim that whoever received this email has infected their computer with trojan-type software.
+According to scammers, they used the malware to collect information such as contacts from email and social media accounts.
+They also recorded a split-screen video whereby the recipient can apparently be seen "pleasing himself" whilst watching a video on an adult website.
+Scammers threaten to send this video to all of the recipient's contacts unless they receive $2500 (in Bitcoins) within five days.
+As mentioned, this email should not be trusted.
+Generally, scammers send these emails to many people and hope that at least some will fall for their scam.
 The best option is to simply ignore and delete such emails.

 |Ransom Amount||$2500 (in Bitcoins).|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|